The National Assembly in Nigeria is primarily responsible...

 The Assembly has broad oversight functions and is empowered to establish committees of its members to scrutinise bills and the conduct of government officials.

-Which of the following is not an agent of political socialization? ...
+Which of the following was the secretary general of OPEC? ...